 Budding cooks may want to go beyond water.

 Of course, boiling water isn’t limited to eggs.
-Add some milk and spices and you have Masala Chai.
+Add milk, spices and tea and you have homemade Masala Chai.

-Try these spices in Chai Walnuts, an easy recipe you can nibble on or sprinkle over yogurt or cottage cheese.
+- Try the spices in Chai Walnuts, an easy recipe you can nibble on or sprinkle over yogurt or cottage cheese.

 Pin it for later!